-Cost Of PMI On Conventional Loans With Higher Than 80% LTV
+Cost of PMI on Conventional Loans With Higher Than 80% LTV

-The cost of PMI On Conventional Loans With Higher Than 80% LTV is paid by the mortgage loan borrower to benefit the mortgage company.
+The cost of PMI on Conventional loans with higher than 80% LTV is paid by the mortgage loan borrower to benefit the mortgage company.
 The private mortgage insurance company works directly with the mortgage lender but the premium is paid by borrowers.
 Mortgage borrowers do not have any benefits from the PMI they pay.

 Government Versus Private Mortgage Insurance